SparkBeyond/agentune/docs/features.md

 def join_strategies(self) -> Sequence[JoinStrategy]
 ```

-These are subsets of the data that was available during feature search when the feature was created.
+These are subsets of the data that were available during analysis when the feature was created.
 Specifying what the feature uses lets users run Enrich on new data without providing columns or tables
 that no selected features use.